 - Focus on local trust signals: Show local phone numbers, addresses, and testimonials from local customers to boost Perth business conversions.

-These strategies work because they’re based on understanding real user behaviour rather than guesswork.
+These strategies work because they’re based more on understanding real user behaviour than guesswork.

 The Technical Side of CRO

-It’s precisely that’s what matters: “The right technical foundation.”
-The code, infrastructure, all technical setups—everything that made up your site, can have such a big impact on conversions.
+It’s precisely that which matters: “The right technical foundation.”
+The code, infrastructure, and all technical setups—everything that made up your site—can have such a big impact on conversions.

-- Page speed optimisation: Non-negotiable for conversions.
-Optimise images, minimise code, and choose reliable hosting.
+- Pagespeed optimisation is non-negotiable for conversions.
+Optimise images, minimise codes, and choose reliable hosting.
 Google’s PageSpeed Insights offers tailored suggestions.
 Learn how to boost the speed of your site.

 - Mobile responsiveness: Enable a conversion-friendly interface regardless of touch device.
 Buttons must be easy to tap, text must be readable without zooming, and forms must work seamlessly.

-- Proper analytics setup: Monitor what’s working and what’s not.
+- Proper analytics setup: Please record what is effective and what is not.
 Understand which pages people look at, for how long, and where they drop off.

 Industry-Specific CRO Strategies

-Conversion optimization requires different methods for different kinds of business.
+Conversion optimisation requires different methods for different kinds of businesses.
 What an eCommerce store does is not what a professional services firm does.

 - For service-based businesses